Where we started and where we are headed

 What we do

-ADUK brings its members and candidates together to share knowledge, expertise and skills so that we can see what best practice looks like, and achieve it together.
+ADUK members and candidates also work together to share knowledge, expertise and skills so that they can see what best practice looks like, and achieve it together.

 ADUK promotes and celebrates the work of it’s members and the life-changing impacts that assistance dogs have.

 We act as an umbrella body for our members and candidates and work with them to advance our charitable aims by;

 Assistance Dogs UK is a registered charity – number 1119538